 Our state-of-the-art building is located just minutes from the heart of Washington, D.C., the nation’s legal epicenter and the best city in America for the study of law.
 The Columbus School of Law has been a member of the Association of American Law Schools (AALS) since 1921 and the American Bar Association (ABA) since 1925.

 We invite you to explore our Web site and learn about what makes the Columbus School of Law stand apart.
 Since 1897, the law school has welcomed students of every faith and background, teaching, guiding, and assisting their transformation into some of the very best legal practitioners in America.

-Council of the ABA Section of Legal Education and Admissions to the Bar
+This law school is approved by the Council of the ABA Section of Legal Education and Admissions to the Bar.
+Council's contact information:

 321 N. Clark Street, 21st Floor

 Chicago, IL 60654

 > Catholic Identity

 > Mission Statement